 |Sept.
 15||Sept.
 30||Oct.
 15||Oct.
 31||Nov.
 15||Nov.
 30||Dec.
 15||Dec.
 31|

-Spring appointments run from January 1 through April 30.
+For payroll purposes, Spring appointments run from January 1 through April 30; Spring contract start and end dates align with semester dates that are typically around Jan 10-May 12.
 Students on Spring appointments are paid eight times during the appointment period as defined below.
+For RAs/TAs, these 8 payments represent the total stipend for Spring semester.
+Hourly appointees have the same pay dates.

 |Spring Pay Period Pay Dates|